sraoss/pg_ivm/README.md

 Subqueries can be used only in `FROM` clause.
 Subqueries in target list or `WHERE` clause are not supported.

 Subqueries containing an aggregate function or `DISTINCT` are not supported.

+### CTE

+Simple CTEs (`WITH` queries) are supported.

+#### Restrictions on Subqueries

+`WITH` queries containing an aggregate function or `DISTINCT` are not supported.

+Recursive queries (`WITH RECURSIVE`) are not allowed.
+Unreferenced CTEs are not allowed either, that is, a CTE must be referenced at least once in the view definition query.

 ### DISTINCT